alexbhill/project-pip/README.md

 $ npm run deploy
 ```
 This script runs the `ember build` command for production and pushes a new subtree to `gh-pages`.

+## Customizing
+This repository can be forked and customized with your own data.
+The only requirement is that you host your data on [CartoDB](http://cartodb.com).

+### Steps
+1. Fork this repository
+2. Open `app/config/enviroment.js` and replace the values for `USERNAME`, `STREETVIEW_KEY`, and `TABLE_NAME`.
+3. Make sure the values for your CartoDB columns map the columns defined in `/public/assets/fetch-carto.js`.
+4. Customize `initParcel` in `app/rotues/index.js` with a valid CartoDB id from your data.
+5. Run the deploy script with `$ npm run deploy`.